JKutt/transformers_segmentation/courses/deepMag/report/document.md

 Buried block model.
 ```

 Note that the axis are cell number.
-Matplotlib’s `imshow()` was used for for simplicity.

-The first forward simulation employed a vertical inducing field.
+[Matplotlib](10.1109/MCSE.2007.55)’s `imshow()` was used for for simplicity.
+The forward simulations assumes a magnetization inclination and dip that are $90^o$ and along with a vertical inducing field.

 ```{figure} ./figures/03-simplesimulated9090.png
 :name: simpledata